fossasia/wp-rotatingtweets/readme.txt

 = Installation =
 1. Upload the contents of `rotatingtweets.zip` to the `/wp-content/plugins/` directory or use the Wordpress installer
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Go to https://dev.twitter.com/apps to set up your website as a new Twitter application.
+1. Copy the Consumer key, Consumer secret, Access token and Access token secret from your Twitter application page into the Rotating Tweets settings page.
+Hit save.
+If there is a problem, you will see an error message.
 1. Place a shortcode such `[rotatingtweets screen_name='mpntod']` in your post or page, or use a widget

 = Set-up =